 Spring Gardening Tips

 Gardeners love spring!
-It is an exciting time of year when the garden springs into action — the growth rate of plants suddenly increases, flowers begin to bloom, and seeds erupt from the ground.
+It is an exciting time of year when the garden springs into action — the growth rate of plants suddenly increase, flowers begin to bloom, and seeds erupt from the ground.
 It is truly amazing to watch a garden flourish during this period.

 Head start With Winter Cleanup

-It is much easier to have a successful spring garden if you have a well-maintained yard.
+It is much easier to have a successful garden if you have a well-maintained yard.
 Lets first take a look at these post-winter tasks:

-- Clear drainage ditches
+- Clear drainage

 - Remove weeds and apply mulch